wowsiddanth/tp/docs/UserGuide.md

 ### Adding your first student

-Okay, now that we know who our first member is, let's add her to **nustracker**.
+Okay, now that we know who our first member is, let's add her as a student to **nustracker**.

-To add her, we are going to be using the `add` command, which follows the format:
+To add her, we are going to use the `add` command, which follows the format:
 ` add n/STUDENT_NAME m/MAJOR id/STUDENT_ID y/YEAR p/PHONE e/EMAIL`

 So, in the case of Sae Byeok, her fields would be: